zebhall/S1Control/README.md

 # S1Control
 S1Control is remote-control software for Bruker pXRF Instruments - works with the S1 TITAN, TRACER 5i/5g, CTX, and XMS.
 Built as a service tool primarily, and as a programming excercise, so U.A.Y.O.R.
-Prepackaged portable executable version can be found in /dist/ Install all of the .ttf font files found in the root directory to ensure UI text consistency.
+Prepackaged portable windows executable can be found in /dist/ Tested and working on Windows (7,10,11), and Linux (Ubuntu 23.10, Fedora Workstation 38) Install all of the .ttf font files found in the root directory to ensure UI text consistency.

 ## Screenshots - v0.8.1